LeeMorinUCF/ECP3004S21/demo_03_PP_Ch_03_Function_Design/README.md

 ### How Many Days Difference?

+The first function we'll design will calculate the number of days between two days, which are both in the range 1-365, indicating the day of the year.

 #### 1. **Examples**: Create example function calls and return values.

+The first example is simple: the second day comes after the first.

 ```python
 >>> days_difference(200, 224)
 24
 ```
+The second two consider different cases: the first addresses the case when both dates are the same, the second allows the dates to be listed in reverse order.

 ```python
 >>> days_difference(50, 50)